VoronDesign/VoronUsers/printer_mods/kageurufu/mgn12-euclid/README.md

 Other than requiring a Euclid Probe, the only additional parts needed for the MGN12 carriage are two M3 heatset inserts for mounting the upper PCB.

-For the Trident, the probe itself can be mounted [fixed onto the gantry](https://github.com/nionio6915/Euclid_Probe/tree/main/stls#:~:text=Voron%202.4%20Frame%20Mount)

-On a V2.4, you have the choice of [gantry mounting](https://github.com/nionio6915/Euclid_Probe/tree/main/stls#:~:text=Voron%202.4%20Frame%20Mount) or [fixed bed mounting](https://github.com/nionio6915/Euclid_Probe/tree/main/stls#:~:text=Voron%202.4%20Bed%20Rail%20Mount).
-The fixed mounting has the benefit of removing the chance of errantly picking up the probe after reaching a high enough Z.

 When installed, the Euclid's magnets should barely protrude from the bottom of the carriage.

 ![Front view, showing magnets](./Images/CAD-frontview.png)